fcatools/conexp-ng/README.md

 The documentation is located at: <https://github.com/fcatools/conexp-ng/wiki>.

-ConExp-NG is licensed under the GNU General Public License v3.0.
+ConExp-NG is distributed under the GNU General Public License v3.0.
 See document [LICENSE](LICENSE).